-Krish Mohan is a socially conscious, Indian standup comedian and writer who regularly tours the United States.
-He performs at small theaters, bars, comedy clubs, colleges, DIY and house venues.
+Krish Mohan is a socially conscious, Indian Stand-Up comedian and writer who regularly tours the United States.
+He performs at and has sold out small theaters, bars, independent comedy clubs, colleges, DIY and house venues.
 With his quirky attitude, charming personality, and intelligent humor, Krish captivates and engages audiences of all backgrounds.
 Mohan uses stories and historic anecdotes in order to tackle hot button topics like race, religion, war, immigration, while adding an optimistic, philosophical & sociological twist!

-Mohan has also been featured on Redacted Tonight VIP, Act Out on Free Speech TV, and various NPR radio stations in various states (PA, NC, NY).
+Mohan has also been featured on Redacted Tonight VIP, Act Out on Free Speech TV, and various NPR radio stations (PA, NC, NY).
 He has also performed and sold out shows at several Fringe Festivals (IndyFringe, Pittsburgh Fringe, Capital Fringe, Philly Fringe Arts, St. Lou Fringe, Atlanta Fringe), where he has been an audience favorite with his unique brand of comedy & social vigilantism that been described as “dangerous perceptive” and “never offensive”.
 Krish also won the 2018 Pittsburgh Fringe Festival Audience Choice award!

-He has also opened for nationally touring headliners like Stewart Huff, Redacted Tonight’s Lee Camp, Hari Kondabolu, Cameron Esposito, Dom Irerra and many more.
-Krish is also the host of the weekly socio-political commentary web show, “Fork Full of Noodles” and the socio-political interview podcast “Taboo Table Talk”, which includes the weekly news segment, “The Dispatch”.
+He has also opened for other nationally touring headliners of note like Stewart Huff, Redacted Tonight’s Lee Camp and Hari Kondabolu.
+Krish is also the host of the weekly socio-political commentary web show & podcast, “Fork Full of Noodles” and the interview podcast “Taboo Table Talk”.